 Should You Eat a High-Glycogen Diet to Lose Weight?

-If you’re trying to lose weight, the answer is no because there isn’t any evidence that supports a high-glycogen diet that will help you lose weight.
+No, there is no evidence to support that a high-glycogen diet will help you lose weight.
 You should eat a well-rounded diet that includes protein, fat, and carbs.
-When it comes to losing weight, it doesn’t matter whether you have low or high levels of muscle mass, as long as your calories are in check.
+Whether you have low or high levels of muscle mass, the most important thing for losing weight is to control your calorie intake.
 And don’t forget what Dr. Kaayla Daniel says: “There is no magic number for how many grams of carbs you want to eat daily.”

 Glycogen is a polysaccharide (chain of glucose molecules)